Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 So if you're not a member, which you should be, come and sign up, support us, keep the lights on, and I'll hang out with you in about half an hour and we'll just shoot the shit until the end of the day.

-Which I love the gold Gold Zoom call.
+I love the gold zoom call.